yurishkuro/opentracing-tutorial/nodejs/lesson01/README.md

 Rather than formatting a log message into a single string that is easy for humans to read, structured logging APIs encourage you to separate bits and pieces of that message into key-value pairs that can be automatically processed by log aggregation systems.
 The idea comes from the realization that today most logs are processed by machines rather than humans.
-Just [google "structured-logging"][google-logging] for many articles on this topic.
+Just [google "structured-logging"](https://www.google.com/search?q=structured-logging)for many articles on this topic.

-The OpenTracing API for JavaScript a exposes a structured logging API method `log` that takes a dictionary, or hash, of key-value pairs.
+The OpenTracing API for JavaScript exposes a structured logging API method `log` that takes a dictionary, or hash, of key-value pairs.

 The OpenTracing Specification also recommends all log statements to contain an `event` field that